 For the CPET I had to show my lungs ability by blowing as hard and as long as I could into a device, and then they fitted me with a breathing mask.
 I also had a tonne of ECG sensors placed on me (I wished I’d shaved my chest).
 I then had to ride for as long as I could on an exercise bike as they monitored and took readings with all the gizmos they’d attached to me.
 I had to ride until I hit the wall and then keep going until I couldn’t give anymore.

 The problem was that the mask wasn’t tight enough, so the seal for the breathing mask wasn’t 100%, so the specialist consultant held it against my face.
 This really isn’t ideal as I couldn’t see what my pace was anymore so I couldn’t judge how much effort I needed to apply (there was a minimum pace I had to keep).
 It’s also not great to have someone hold a mask tight to your face when you’re riding a bike as hard as you can.

 During the test, they routinely took my blood pressure and at the end of the test they also did a glucose test (finger prick test).
 Three staff members had to carry me off the bike and put me on a nearby bed as I was no longer able to move my muscles.
-I also felt incredibly nervous and was extremely worried that I would lose bladder and bowel control (The Weirdness Of My Anxiety Disorders) like I normally do when I have total muscle weakness.
+I also felt incredibly nervous and was extremely worried that I would lose bladder and bowel control (The Weird Behaviour Of My Anxiety Disorders) like I normally do when I have total muscle weakness.
 But luckily that didn’t happen.